So You Wanna Scrobble

 In Navidrome, we have to do a few things before we can set up scrobbling to Koito or another ListenBrainz-compatible instance.
 This involves manually editing the navidrome.toml file, which is the configuration file.
 There are a ton of options within, but only one that we care about for our purposes.

 You should be all set now!
 Go and enjoy sharing your music taste with the rest of the world, and also enjoy looking back at trends in your listening habits!
-I’m happy to try to answer any questions I can otherwise.
-I’ve spent a good chunk of two weekends figuring this out, but I think I’m now at a good place with everything, which feels very nice.
+I'm happy to try to answer any questions I can otherwise.
 Thanks for reading, friends! <3